COMMENTARY by Susan Katz Keating

 The work has been called the most dangerous form of journalism.

-In 2024 alone, 44 journalists have been killed on assignment, according to the Committee to Protect Journalists.
-Last year, 320 were imprisoned.
-Sixty-seven are missing.
+In 2024 alone, 104 journalists were killed on assignment, according to the Committee to Protect Journalists.
+Last year, 363 were imprisoned.
+Sixty-nine are missing.

-Those of us who have covered conflict and hot zones understand that it takes a toll, both physically and mentally.
-Our colleagues get injured, or suffer from health issues.
+Writing about conflict and hot zones takes a toll, both physically and mentally.
+Journalists get injured, or suffer from health issues.
 Even the most hardened reporters are human.
 Living and working inside a conflict zone can alter a journalist’s mental and emotional wellbeing – something that requires careful training.

 “It is important that journalists prepare before an assignment to understand the environment they are entering and the deadly threats they may face,” notes the CPJ.